First published April 2019 | Words and photos by Vietnam Coracle

 INTRODUCTION | GUIDE | MAP | RELATED POSTS

 A fascinating drop of land in the East Sea, Phu Quy is yet another of Vietnam’s previously ‘unknown’ islands that’s recently opened its doors to domestic and foreign travellers.
 A flat, green island rising gently to two volcanic peaks, Phu Quy is very isolated – far out in the ocean, 120km east of Phan Thiet on the mainland.
 Like other such islands in Vietnam, Phu Quy is on the cusp of a tourism boom: its name is on the lips of most young Vietnamese backpackers, and developers are scouting the island for suitable locations to build.
 There’s very little tourist development yet, but infrastructure – roads, ports, ferries – is all in place.
-As the island is still controlled by the military, foreign travellers must obtain a permit to visit Phu Quy.
-But the process is fairly easy and, in my opinion, it’s well worth the effort.
+As the island is still controlled by the military, until recently all foreign travellers had to obtain a permit to visit Phu Quy.
+However, as of September 2020, this is no longer required.
 There are daily fast boats from the mainland, good, cheap guest houses, beautiful bays, beaches and island vistas, inexpensive seafood, hospitable people, dozens of local temples, empty coast roads, and an exhilarating sense of isolation.
 Now is the time to visit.

 GUIDE: PHU QUY ISLAND

 Below is my full guide to Phu Quy Island.
 I’ve divided this guide into several categories, and then sub-sections within each category.
-Remember that all foreign travellers must obtain a permit before visiting (see Getting the Permit for details).
+As of September 2020, foreign travellers no longer need a permit to visit the island.
 My favourite time of year to visit Phu Quy is from December to April, when the weather is generally dry, bright, and sunny, rainfall is light, and seas are calm.
 I’d also advise visiting on a weekday, because weekends and public holidays can get quite busy.
-I could happily spend a week on Phu Quy Island, but two nights is sufficient for those who haven’t the luxury of more time (but remember you also have to factor in time to apply for the permit).
+I could happily spend a week on Phu Quy Island, but two nights is sufficient for those who haven’t the luxury of more time.

 Phu Quy Island, Binh Thuan Province